Apply now to the International Economy and Business MSc Program

 (online information policy portal set up by Centre for Economic Policy and Research)

-The goal of the motivational discussion is to measure the applicant’s verbal competences and commitment for the programme.
-The main aspects of the evaluation are how relevant the student considers the knowledge provided by the programme, what carrier opportunities he or she sees, how he or she manages to communicate his or her ideas, and how solid his or her style is.
+The main aspects of the evaluation are how deep the applicant’s background knowledge is for participating in the MSc program, how strong are the applicant’s verbal competences and commitment for the program, how relevant the student considers the knowledge provided by the program, what carrier opportunities he or she sees, how he or she manages to communicate his or her ideas, how solid his or her style is.

 Applicants of the MSc programme have to take part in the entrance exam of the faculty.
 During the entrance procedure, 100 points can be earned.

-oral test (motivational discussion in English) – maximum score: 20 points;
+Oral exam (motivational and knowledge-assessing discussion in English) – maximum score: 30 points;

 and a maximum of 10 extra points can be obtained up to 10 (see below).